Turok (video game): Plot

 Turok wakes and makes his way back to camp with the comm unit, where Slade accuses him of again betraying his comrades.
 Cole (Mark Rolston) is killed in a surprise attack by Grimes, and M-G troops storm the area.
 Whiskey Company fends off the attack, but Parker and Lewis are killed and the comm unit is destroyed.
-Logan assumes command; he orders Turok, Slade, and Carter to investigate some distant searchlights.
+With all surviving officers killed in the attack and Henderson dead, Logan assumes command; he orders Turok, Slade, and Carter to investigate some distant searchlights.

 Reaching an abandoned outpost, the trio find that Kane has derived a potent neurotoxin taken from scorpion-like creatures, as well as the location of a ship in a substation near the M-G base.
-The scorpion-like creatures attack them, killing Carter, while Turok and Slade fall into a cave system.
+The same creatures attack them, killing Carter, while Turok and Slade fall into a cave system.
 Turok saves Slade from a large tenatacled creature, earning Slade's respect.
 They escape the caves and link up with the remainder of Whiskey Company.

-An approaching M-G patrol causes Logan to accuse Turok of betraying Whiskey Company, but Slade defends Turok.
+An approaching M-G patrol causes Logan (who is suffering from brain damage) to accuse Turok of betraying Whiskey Company, but Slade defends Turok.
 The patrol inadvertently discovers them and Logan is killed.
 The group fight their way to the substation and Jericho sacrifices himself to allow them access.
 They find the ship derelict, and travel to the M-G base in search of another.
 At the entrance, Reese is killed by Grimes from afar.
-Making their way inside, indirectly helped by the T. Rex that Turok had fought earlier, the group further learn that Kane has developed a lethal nerve gas from the scorpion creatures.
+Making their way inside, indirectly helped by the Tyrannosaurus that Turok had fought earlier, the group further learn that Kane has developed a lethal nerve gas from the scorpion creatures.
 To prevent the bio-weapon from leaving the planet, Turok sets explosive charges on the base's generators.
-Kane captures them and kills Cowboy for speaking out, but Turok detonates the charges, resulting in the death of Grimes.
+Kane captures them and kills Cowboy, but Turok detonates the charges, resulting in the death of Grimes.

 Turok, Shepard, and Slade flee from the collapsing base.
 They reach another ship but Turok refuses to leave until Kane is dead.
 Turok shoots down Kane's ship, and they engage in a knife fight, ending in Turok killing Kane.
-The T. Rex confronts Turok, who pushes a grenade into her ruptured eye which explodes, killing her.
+The Tyrannosaurus confronts Turok, who pushes a live grenade into its eye, killing it.
 Turok is picked up by Shepard and Slade in their ship, and they set a course back to Earth.

 Development

-The game was in development for 3 years with a team of 150 people.
+The game was in development for three years with a team of 150 people.
+It is one of only two games produced under the Touchstone Games label, the other being the European release of Anno 1701: Dawn of Discovery.